OpenNebula/website/content/product/cluster_configuration/backup_system/rsync.md

 * (Optional) Mount a storage volume to /var/lib/one/datastores or to the Datastore ID directory under that.
 * Finally make sure **rsync** and **qemu-img** commands are installed in the backup server.

-## Step 2.
-Create OpenNebula Datastore
+## Creating the OpenNebula Datastore

 Once the rsync server is prepared to receive backup files from all of the nodes, we just need to create a datastore detailing the user and Host: